risawitama/verbose-potato/README.md

-## Why can't a bicycle stand on its own?
-It's two-tired.
+## Why is it a bad idea to iron your four-leaf clover?
+Cause you shouldn't press your luck.